-If you and/or your spouse lose coverage through a change in employment, marital status, or you retire, you may maintain coverage for you, and/or your spouse for up to \$100,000 and for up to \$20,000 for your child, by calling SSQ within 31 days of loss of coverage.
+If you and/or your spouse lose coverage through a change in employment, marital status, or you retire, you may maintain coverage for you, and/or your spouse for up to \$100,000 and for up to \$20,000 for your child, by emailing askHR@telus.com and requesting the Critical Illness Conversion Notice form.
+The completed form must be submitted to SSQ within 31 days of loss of coverage.